shirou/pg2any/README.md

 # pg2any

-pg2any is a small tool which inspect PostgreSQL information and output various kind of format.
+pg2any is a small tool which inspects PostgreSQL information and outputs via various kind of format.

+CAUTION: This tool is not aiming to be widely used.
+This has only tiny features.

-Current support output:
+Current support outputs:

 - hibernate (JPA)
+- sphinx (reStrcuturedText)
 - protobuf (protocol buffer)
-- sphinx (reStrcuturedText)  (but not implemented yet)

 # config